manasdas17/schematic-file-converter-restored/README.md

+**WARNING:  Upverter is in the process of overhauling our UPV format to a new version.
+We don't expect to maintain the current version, however we look forward to sharing our new version with you when it's ready to go!**

 The Upverter Universal Format Converter
 =======================================
 A command line python anything-in anything-out file converter to go between the multitude of electrical circuit schematic file formats.
 This project was started by Upverter (http://upverter.com).

 Folder Contents
 ---------------